 In 2016 Berg Wu, also from Taiwan, won the World Barista Championship.

 I went to the tiny island last year, and honestly, I was blown away by the sheer amount of world-class beans and coffee shops over there.

 The dedication of the local coffee people is astounding.
 I predict we’ll see many more great performances, like the one by Chad, in the next years to come.

 If you have been brewing on a Hario V60 for a while, you know that the ‘regular’ recipe with slow spiral pouring produces a great cup with lots of flavor and acidity.
 This recipe is totally different, and in facts, it’s deceptively simple.

 I have tried to follow it a number of times but frankly, I don’t get that amazing results out of it.
-But if you wanna try, please test and leave a comment below.
+But if you want to try it out, please test and let me know how it goes.

 - Use a ceramic Hario V60